 Phoenix Uber/Lyft Accident Attorney

 Uber and Lyft changed the transportation industry by enabling travelers to hail cost-effective rides on demand.
 Many people view rideshare transportation as a safe alternative to driving – especially if someone has been drinking.
-Yet Uber and Lyft drivers make all the same mistakes as other drivers, including speeding, drowsy driving, and driving under the influence.
+Yet Uber and Lyft drivers make all the same mistakes as other drivers, including speeding, drowsy driving, and drunk driving.

 If you were in an Uber or Lyft accident in Arizona that caused serious injuries, Gallagher & Kennedy may be able to help you obtain compensation for your damages.
 We help Arizona car crash victims by providing effective counsel against corporations such as rideshare companies.
 Our Phoenix Uber/Lyft accident lawyers have the experience and resources to build a strong case on your behalf.

 - We have a deep understanding of the rideshare industry, including knowing when Uber or Lyft could be legally responsible for accidents involving their drivers.

 - We have trial experience and are not afraid to take your case to court if necessary to achieve the best possible results.

 - We have dedicated more than 20 years to the Plaintiffs’ Personal Injury and Wrongful Death practice in Arizona.

 - We operate using a contingency fee setup, meaning our Uber accident lawyers accept cases on a contingent or hybrid basis (no fees unless we win).